emcangi/chaffin_natgeo_mars_photochemistry/README.md

 (2e) `reproductions_plot.jl`: Makes a plot of results for f when reproducing past studies.
 Includes past study values for comparison.
 Figure S3

+(2f) `plot_flux_contributions.jl`: Plots the contribution of H, D, H2, and HD to the escape flux of H and D as a function of tropopause and exobase temperatures.
+                                   Figure S5.
+Shows that estimates of non-thermal escape may be a bit off for low temperatures.

+(2g) `plot_rxn_rates.jl`: Plots chemical reaction rates for atomic H or D as a function of altitude, as well as flux quantities by altitude, for each experiment.
+                          These were created after receiving reviewer comments and are intended to demonstrate that higher temperatures leads to a significant relative increase in flux of D vs for H.

 ---

 ## Notes for using this code

 Note that any instructions here are written for Ubuntu Linux.
 They probably also work on Macs, but I haven't used Macs in a long time.
-If you're using Windows, sorry, you're on your own... using Windows to code is a bold move!
+If you're using Windows, sorry, you're on your own...

 ### Setting up the main folder for the codebase